Skip to content

 79

-r"""Return a random vector of normal sampled `float` coefficients.
+r"""Return a random vector of uniformly sampled `float` coefficients.

 $$